akkiirah/TitlelessWindows/README.md

 ### TODO:
 - Find a way to supress opening a powershell window when running the script.
-- Let the script run in the background and update the titlebar of newly opend windows automatically.
+- Let the script run in the background and update the title bar of newly opend windows automatically.
-- Find a way to completly hide the titlebar.
+- Find a way to completly hide the title bar.
 No single pixel shall live.
 -----